 Always install the H (Hinged) bracket first!
-Your secondary bracket will be another H, an E, or an A. Bracket bolts should be tightened hard with hand tools.
-If using a torque wrench, 50lb/in is sufficient.
+Your secondary bracket will be another H, an E, or an A.

 First Bracket: Hinged 'H' Bracket

 Every installation will have at least one H bracket.

 For some installations extra consideration may need to be made as to which way around it should be mounted - hinging up (more common) or hinging down (allows more space between the H shaft clamp and the bottom of the shaft).